Kpavan2023/Real-Time-Intrusion-Detection-System/README.md

 ## 📜 License

-This project is developed for academic and learning purposes.
+This project was developed by **Pavan Kumar Kollipara and team** for academic and educational purposes.
+You are welcome to explore, learn from, and adapt the code for personal or academic use.

-2024 - Pavan Kumar Kollipara
+© 2025 Pavan Kumar Kollipara.
+All rights reserved.